-Resource consent 9545-2.1, 10254-1, 10304-1.1 and 10354-1.1 provide for an optional review in June 2023.
-Condition 17 of all four consents allow the Council to review the consent, if there are grounds that 'the conditions are not adequate to deal with any adverse effects on the environment arising from the exercise of the resource consent, which were either not foreseen at the time the application was considered or which was not appropriate to deal with at the time".
+The review conditions in resource consents 9545-1, 10254-1, 10304-1 and 10354-1 provide for an optional review in June 2025.
+A review may be undertaken if the conditions are not adequate to deal with any adverse effects on the environment arising from the exercise of the resource consent, which were either not foreseen at the time the application was considered or which was not appropriate to deal with at the time.

-Based on the results of monitoring in the year under review, and in previous years as set out in earlier annual compliance monitoring reports, it is considered that there are no grounds that require a review to be pursued or grounds to exercise the review option on any consent.
+Based on the results of monitoring in the year under review, and in previous years as set out in earlier annual compliance monitoring reports, it is considered that there are no grounds that require a review to be pursued or grounds to exercise the review option on any of the Company's DWI consents.

-4 Recommendations
+4. Recommendations

-- 1. THAT in the first instance, monitoring of consented activities in the 2023-2024 year continue at the same level as in 2022-2023. - 2.
-THAT should there be issues with environmental or administrative performance in 2023-2024, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary. - 3.
-THAT the option for a review of resource consents in June 2024, as set out in the respective consent conditions not be exercised.
+- 1. THAT in the first instance, monitoring of consented activities in the 2024/25 year continue at the same level as in 2023/24. - 2.
+THAT should there be issues with environmental or administrative performance in 2024/25, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary. - 3.
+THAT the option for a review of resource consents in June 2025, as set out in the respective consent conditions not be exercised.